vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

 {{% warning %}}
 It may take several minutes for a workload to become `Ready`.
-To run your code the Tanzu Application Platform supply-chain will download the source code, compile it, package it, create a container image, store the container image in the container registry, setup network routing, configure Kubernetes, and run the application.
+To run your code, the Tanzu Application Platform supply-chain will download the source, compile it, package it, create a container image, store the container image in the container registry, setup network routing, configure Kubernetes, and run the application.
 {{% /warning %}}

 Test the application in your browser or with the following `curl` command: